How to check your heart rate

 The optical heart sensor can also use infrared light.
 This mode is what Apple Watch uses when it measures your heart rate in the background, and for heart rate notifications.
 Apple Watch uses green LED lights to measure your heart rate during workouts and Breathe sessions, and to calculate walking average and Heart Rate Variability (HRV).

-Apple Watch Series 4, Series 5, Series 6, or Series 7* also have built-in electrodes in the Digital Crown and the back of Apple Watch, which can measure the electrical signals across your heart when used with the Heart Rate app or the ECG app.
+Apple Watch Series 4 and later and all models of Apple Watch Ultra also have built-in electrodes in the Digital Crown and the back of Apple Watch, which can measure the electrical signals across your heart when used with the Heart Rate app or the ECG app.
 When you place your finger on the Digital Crown, it creates a closed circuit between your heart and both arms, capturing the electrical impulses across your chest.

 To use the electrical heart sensor to measure your heart rate, open the Heart Rate app and place your finger on the Digital Crown.
 You will get a faster reading with higher fidelity — getting a measurement every second instead of every 5 seconds.
 You’ll see "ECG" in Heart Rate Context when looking at recorded data for Heart Rate in the Health app.
 You can also use the electrical heart sensor to take an ECG with the ECG app.